fay59/fcd/_posts/2016-09-04-parsing-headers.markdown

           --header stdio.h \
           hello

 This command has the same result as running fcd on a machine where these headers are actually installed.
+(Fcd configures Clang to target the platform of the executable that is being decompiled.)

 In a future where fcd supports Mach-O programs, Apple provides downloads to its [Libc source][4] (this links points to the macOS 10.11.5 release), which could probably fulfill a similar role on non-Apple platforms.